BeSS

 Our aim

-Directed by Javier Polavieja, the D-Lab at IPP-CSIC is aimed at advancing the scientific study of socioeconomic inequality and discrimination by promoting interdisciplinary exchange, rigorous empirical research and methodological innovation within a broadly defined behavioural-experimental approach.
+The D-Lab's aims to advance the scientific study of socioeconomic inequality and discrimination by promoting interdisciplinary exchange, rigorous empirical research and methodological innovation within a broadly defined behavioural-experimental approach.
 The D-Lab is part of the Research Group on Behavioural Social Sciences (BeSS) at IPP.
 It provides a unique infrastructure to carry out cutting-edge field-experimental, survey experimental, lab experimental and online experimental research and methodological innovation on topics related to inequality and discrimination.
 Launched in 2018 at Carlos III University of Madrid, the D-Lab moved to IPP-CSIC in 2023, where it is expected to increase its reputation as a centre of excellence in the experimental study of inequality and discrimination both in Europe and beyond.

 Our research projects